sauramel/modded-stresser/README.md

 The controller listens on port `8000`.
 All administrative endpoints under `/api/` require an API key to be sent in the `X-API-Key` header.

+#### `GET /api/exploits`
+Lists all available, registered exploit modules.

-#### `POST /api/query`
+#### `POST /api/profile`
-Queries a server for its status using the UDP query protocol.
+Profiles a target server.
 Requires `host` and `port` in the JSON body.
+Returns detailed server information, including mod lists for Forge servers.

 #### `GET /api/status`
-Get the current status, configuration, and active actors.
+(Implicitly used by WebSocket) Get the current status, configuration, and active actors.

 #### `POST /api/start`
-Starts the stress test.
-You can optionally provide a new configuration in the request body.
+Starts an operation.
+Requires a configuration object in the body specifying the `host`, `port`, `threads`, `duration`, and `exploit` ID.

 #### `POST /api/stop`
-Stops the stress test.
+Stops the current operation.

 #### `PUT /api/config`
-Updates the task configuration without starting or stopping the test.
+Updates the task configuration for a running operation on-the-fly.

 ### WebSocket Endpoint

 #### `WS /ws/logs`
-Connect to this endpoint with any WebSocket client to receive a real-time stream of logs from all actors.
+Connect to this endpoint to receive a real-time JSON stream of system status updates and log messages from all components.